Experiences 21 November 2022

 After an afternoon of culture and history, why not unwind over a glass of wine or a cocktail or mocktail?
 Guernsey has a range of bars that offer delicious drinks and extensive wine menus.

 For the best selection of wines, try Rouge, our local wine and cheese bar or its sister restaurant, Tinto, where you can enjoy Spanish tapas with your wine.
 If a cocktail is more your style, both Red and The Hook and Sling offer a wide selection of cocktails and mocktails with unbeatable views over the harbour.
-Or, for quieter pre-dinner cocktails, Koi Koi is a hidden gem in Saint Peter Port, and you can enjoy your drinks under their cherry blossom tree.
+Or, for quieter pre-dinner cocktails.

 Dinner in town